nsvijay04b1/MySQL_NDB_Deployment/MySQL_NDB_Deployment.md

 - On The data nodes:
   env3 and env4

-  Create "my.cnf" config file in /etc/ directory, which telling on data node, who is the "mgmd" node!
+  Create "my.cnf" config file in /etc/ directory, which telling on data node, who is the "mgmd" node and data directory!

   env3: